 #5: No great attention should be paid to the order of the Service Change Numbers.
 A long delayed service change may have a SCN which looks like one from a sequence used two years earlier and there may well have been other changes (with higher SCNs) in the meantime.

-#6: The absence of (say) a Sunday or Boxing Day schedule for a particular date does not necessarily mean that it does not exist.
+#6: For older files (before TfL started publishing as an a matter of course) the absence of (say) a Sunday or Boxing Day schedule for a particular date does not necessarily mean that it does not exist.
 It would depend on how the original FOI request was phrased.

 #7: There is an issue on the TfL website relating to the use of upper and lower case for different schedules, for example sMFSc and SMFSc, where one means special and the other Summer.
 Basically they overwrite each other so for the few routes where the issue arises there will never (quite) be a full set of WTTs.